dev-kdarshan/coffemania/README.md

 # coffemania
-an ecommerce website where you can buy coffeproducts
+an ecommerce website where you can buy coffee products